CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Create a Netlify account from [Netlify's Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.

-Once you're signed in, click "New site from Git".
+Once you're signed in, click "Add new site", then "Import an existing project".
 Click the "GitHub" button.
 A list of all your repos will appear.
 Search for your repo and click it.

 ![Choosing repo for a new site in Netlify](./images/1-7-searching-for-site.png)

 Leave "Branch to deploy" as `main`.
-Under "Basic build settings", you should see "Build command" pre-populated with `yarn build`, and `build/` for the "Publish directory".
+Under "Basic build settings", leave "Base directory" empty.
+You should see "Build command" pre-populated with `yarn build`, and `build` for the "Publish directory".
 Netlify has automatically detected that we're using Create React App and entered the settings for us.
 This means that Netlify will run that command, then take the files in that directory and deploy them.

 ![Configuring Netlify build settings](./images/1-8-build-settings.png)